Persuasion with Ambiguous Communication: An Introductory Example

-An important observation is that the experiments $\sigma_{\underline{\theta}}$ and $\sigma_{\overline{\theta}}$ are Pareto-ranked -- both players prefer $\sigma_{\overline{\theta}}$ assuming action recommendations are followed.
-If they were not Pareto-ranked, then ambiguity aversion would push the receiver's effective measure in a direction that would \emph{hurt} rather than help the sender -- for example, if the receiver thought $\sigma_{\underline{\theta}}$ were better this would cause $\nu_{\overline{\theta}}$ to exceeed $\mu_{\overline{\theta}}$, leading the receiver to defect to the speculative action $a_3$ when the message is $a_1$.
-In fact, we prove that the existence of a splitting of some (unambiguous) obedient experiment into two Pareto-ranked experiments is necessary for ambiguous experiments to benefit the sender over Bayesian persuasion (Theorem \ref{thm_necessary}).
+An important observation is that $\sigma_{\overline{\theta}}$ and $\sigma_{\underline{\theta}}$ are Pareto-ranked -- both players prefer $\sigma_{\overline{\theta}}$ assuming action recommendations are followed.
+If they were not Pareto-ranked, then ambiguity aversion would push the receiver's effective measure in a direction that would \emph{hurt} rather than help the sender -- for example, if the receiver thought $\sigma_{\underline{\theta}}$ were better this would cause $\nu_{\overline{\theta}}$ to exceed $\mu_{\overline{\theta}}$, leading the receiver to defect to the speculative action $a_3$ when the message is $a_1$.
 The ambiguity generated using Pareto-ranked experiments serves to beneficially misalign the (endogenous) effective beliefs of the sender and receiver.
-Any ambiguous experiment delivering the sender more than Bayesian persuasion must assign positive $\mu_{\theta}$-weight to some pair of experiments that are Pareto-ranked (Theorem \ref{thm_necessary_condition_existence_of_Pareto_ranked_splitting}).
-If, as here, an optimal Bayesian persuasion experiment can be split in this way, this is sufficient for an ambiguity-neutral sender (and the receiver too!) to benefit from ambiguous communication (Theorem \ref{general_improvement} and Corollary \ref{sufficient_BP}).
-Furthermore, if an optimal Bayesian persuasion experiment violates a necessary condition for efficiency from \citet{arieli2024}, then, for generic payoffs, it can be split in this way (implied by Proposition \ref{prop:inefficiency_improvement}).